 It is worth mentioning that it is extremely important that both the Brazilian company and the foreign – immigrant professional comply with the requirements established in the migration law, as well as in the regulated decree and in the normative resolutions issued by the National Immigration Council.

-Family reunification and work permits in Brazil
+Family reunification and work visas to Brazil

 I have a residence permit based on a family reunion.
 Will I be able to work in Brazil?